 - iii.
-For any applicant whose most recent previous status at the University was not in good academic standing due to both misconduct (suspension per Policy 6-400 or Policy 6-410), and academic nonperformance (suspension or dismissal per Policy 6-100), as a first step such an applicant must request a case review and recommendation through both Academic Advising Center (per Section III-F-2-c), and the Office of the Dean of Students (per Section III-F-2-d), and both will be considered in the second step in any application for readmission. - iv.
-A student whose most recent previous status is having been dismissed from the University for any form of misconduct, as provided in Policy 6-400 and Policy 6-410 cannot be readmitted to the University, and the Office of Admissions will not consider an application from such student.. - e.
+For any applicant whose most recent previous status at the University was not in good academic standing due to both misconduct (suspension per Policy 6-400), and academic non-performance (suspension or dismissal per Policy 6-100), as a first step such an applicant must request a case review and recommendation through both Academic Advising Center (per Section III-F-2-c), and the Office of the Dean of Students (per Section III-F-2-d), and both will be considered in the second step in any application for readmission. - iv.
+A student whose most recent previous status is having been dismissed from the University for any form of misconduct, as provided in Policy 6-400 cannot be readmitted to the University, and the Office of Admissions will not consider an application from such student.
+(Policy 6-400-Sec.
+III-H, Sec.
+V-F, Sec.
+VI-F). - e.
 Special provisions for readmission of international students.
 International students (as defined in Section II) must abide by the appropriate federal regulations to maintain their student visa status.
 If an international student, by failing to maintain current registration at the University, fails to maintain lawful student visa status, that student becomes ineligible to register for University courses in subsequent semesters.
-Such a student who wishes to regain eligibility to register for courses must apply for readmission under this Section III-F.
+Such a student who wishes to regain eligibility to register for courses must apply for readmission under this Section III-F. - F. Admission or Readmission of Applicants Seeking an Additional Bachelor's Degree - Admissions decisions regarding the readmission of a student or the admission of an applicant seeking an additional bachelor's degree will be based on the individualized holistic evaluation of applicants' qualifications as described in Section III-B-3 above, as well as the following additional requirements.

-- G. Admission or Readmission of Applicants Seeking an Additional Bachelor's Degree. - Admissions decisions regarding the readmission of a student or the admission of an applicant seeking an additional bachelor's degree will be based on the individualized holistic evaluation of applicants' qualifications as described in Section III-B-3 above, as well as the following additional requirements. - Applicants who have completed a 4-year bachelor's degree or equivalent, either at the University, or at another institution, may seek readmission or initial admission, respectively, to the University for purposes of obtaining an additional bachelor's degree. - Applicants who have completed a bachelor's degree at the University and who have not attended another accredited institution since their graduation must submit an undergraduate admission application and pay applicable fees by the established deadline.
+- Applicants who have completed a 4-year bachelor's degree or equivalent, either at the University, or at another institution, may seek readmission or initial admission, respectively, to the University for purposes of obtaining an additional bachelor's degree. - 3.
+Applicants who have completed a bachelor's degree at the University and who have not attended another accredited institution since their graduation must submit an undergraduate admission application and pay applicable fees by the established deadline.
 (See Section III-B-2.) - 4.
 Applicants who have completed their bachelor's degree at another accredited institution or a recognized non-U.S. university (as defined in Section II above) must: - a.
 Submit a completed undergraduate admission application and pay applicable fees by the established deadline.
-(See Section III-B-2); - b.
-Submit transcripts from all accredited institutions or recognized non-U.S. universities attended; - c.
+(See Section III-B-2); - Submit transcripts from all accredited institutions or recognized non-U.S. universities attended; - c.
 Provide verification of a conferred bachelor's degree; and - d.
-Meet the minimum required cumulative GPA developed by the Credits and Admissions Committee (as described in Section III-A-3 above).
+Meet the minimum required cumulative GPA developed by the Credits and Admissions Committee (as described in Section III-A-3 above). - 5.
+All international applicants, permanent residents, refugees, and asylees (as defined in Section II above) must document their English language proficiency with the requisite score on an approved test or by meeting one of the exceptions approved by the Credits and Admissions Committee.
+The approved English language proficiency tests and the minimum required test scores are developed by the Credits and Admissions Committee (as described in Section III-A-3 above).